scriptus-longus/SfM/README.md

 # SfM
-This is a small sfm module written in python.
+This is a simple SfM-implementation.

 ## Requirements:
   - python3  (tested: python 3.6.9)
   - opencv v.3 (tested 4.4.1)
-  - tested on ubuntu 18.04
+  - tested on ubuntu 20.04

 ## how it works:
   1. find and match features (SHI-TOM, ORB etc..)